 The responsibility of ethics committees is to evaluate a clinical investigation and determine whether ethical principles are being met.
-Requirements related to ethics committee composition and function are not specified in the AIMDD or MDD, nor in the MDR - however, MDR Article 62(3) requires that ethical review of a clinical investigation must be performed by an ethics committee in accordance with national law.
-The MDR also requires that Member States must ensure that the procedures for review by ethics committees are compatible with the procedures set out in the MDR and that at least one lay person must participate in the ethical review.
+Requirements related to ethics committee composition and function were not specified in the AIMDD or MDD, nor are they specified in the MDR; however, MDR Article 62(3) requires that ethical review of a clinical investigation is performed by an ethics committee in accordance with national law.
+The MDR also requires that Member States ensure that the procedures for review by ethics committees are compatible with the procedures set out in the MDR and that at least one lay person participates in the ethical review.

-Thus, the ethics committee approval process is not harmonized, which has led to variability in ethics committee procedures and required documents within the same country and among different countries.
-The specific ethics committee that is required for approving a study also varies.
+Thus, the ethics committee approval process is not harmonized, which has led to and will continue to lead to variability in ethics committee procedures and required documents and timeframes, within the same Member State, and among different Member States.

-Approval timelines range from 30 to 90 days or more in some cases.
+Ethics committee approval timelines range from 30 to 90 days or more in some cases.

 To avoid delays in ethics committee approval, sponsors should not simply leave this process to the investigator without ensuring that all submission requirements will be met.
-This means that sponsors or if outsourced, the selected contract research organization (CRO), should:
+This means that sponsors or, if outsourced, the selected contract research organization (CRO), should:

-- understand the regulatory category of the study (i.e. pre-market, post-market) and type of study (registry, observational, interventional, other) - be informed about the procedural and documentation requirements of each ethics committee - understand the need for a signed site contract - determine whether translations are needed - determine who must sign which document
+- understand the regulatory category of the study (i.e. pre-market, post-market) and type of study (registry, observational, interventional, other) - · be informed about the procedural and documentation requirements of each ethics committee - understand the need for a signed site contract - · determine whether translations are needed and - determine who needs to sign which document